Yale-BIM/f21-assignments/assignment-3/README.md

     The thin red circle corresponds to a detected keypoint.
 The crossmark corresponds to the biggest keypoint found by OpenCV blob's detection algorithm.
-The position of this keypoint is what your node should output through the "/observation" topic, as described in the next task.
+The position of this keypoint is what your node should output through the `/observation` topic, as described in the next task.

-- **III-3.** Finally, implement the `publish_observation()` function in the detect_visual_target.py node.
+- **III-3.** Finally, implement the `publish_observation()` function in the `detect_visual_target.py` node.
 This function receives a `tuple (x,y)` corresponding to the location of the biggest keypoint found by the blob detection algorithm.
-The function should publish this coordinate as an Observation message through the "/observation" topic (self.obs_pub variable).
+The function should publish this coordinate as an Observation message through the `/observation` topic (`self.obs_pub` variable in the `DetectTarget()` class).

     Before publishing the Observation message, make sure to set its `header field`.
-The header field should have the same values as the header variable that is passed to the publish_observation() function.
+The header field should have the same values as the header variable that is passed to the `publish_observation()` function.
 This will ensure that the time stamp and frame of the Observation message matches the time stamp and frame of the image that it was generated from.

-    Once your detect_visual_target.py node is properly detecting targets of a given color and publishing observations, commit the script to your repository.
+    Once your `detect_visual_target.py` node is properly detecting targets of a given color and publishing observations, commit the script to your repository.

-- **III-4.** As in II-1, make a video of rqt_image_view that shows the content of the /observation_image topic as the left-seq1.bag rosbag plays for at least 5 seconds.
-Turn this video into an animated gif, name it `keypoints.gif`, and include it in the `docs` directory within the shutter_track_target package.
+- **III-4.** As in II-1, make a video of `rqt_image_view` that shows the content of the `/observation_image` topic as the left-seq1.bag rosbag plays for at least 5 seconds.
+Turn this video into an animated gif, name it `keypoints.gif`, and include it in the `docs` directory within the `shutter_track_target` package.
 Commit the gif to your repository.

 ## Part IV.
 Filtering the Target's Position
 You will now implement a linear Kalman filter to track a visual target in image space.
-Please read Sections 3.2.1 and 3.2.2 from
-Chapter 3 of the [Probabilistic Robotics book](http://www.probabilistic-robotics.org/) before starting with this assigment.
+Please read Sections 3.2.1 and 3.2.2 from Chapter 3 of the [Probabilistic Robotics book](http://www.probabilistic-robotics.org/) before starting with this assigment.
 The Chapter is available in Canvas (under the Files section).
+Chapters 3.2.1 and 3.2.2 will remind you of how Kalman filters work.

-The `filter state`
+For this assignment, the `filter state`
 ![equation](https://latex.codecogs.com/gif.latex?\bold{x}&space;\in&space;\mathbb{R}^6)<!--$`\bold{x} \in \mathbb{R}^6`$--> should contain ![equation](https://latex.codecogs.com/gif.latex?\bold{x}&space;=&space;[p_x\&space;p_y\&space;v_x\&space;v_y\&space;a_x\&space;a_y]^T)<!--$`\bold{x} = [p_x\ p_y\ v_x\ v_y\ a_x\ a_y]^T`$-->,
 where ![equation](https://latex.codecogs.com/gif.latex?\mathbf{p}&space;=&space;[p_x\&space;p_y]^T)<!--$`\mathbf{p} = [p_x\ p_y]^T`$--> corresponds to the estimated position of the target in an image,
 ![equation](https://latex.codecogs.com/gif.latex?\mathbf{v}&space;=&space;[v_x\&space;v_y]^T) <!--$`\mathbf{v} = [v_x\ v_y]^T`$--> is its estimated velocity, and ![equation](https://latex.codecogs.com/gif.latex?\mathbf{a}&space;=&space;[a_x\&space;a_y]^T)<!--$`\mathbf{a} = [a_x\ a_y]^T`$--> is its estimated acceleration.